 Short historical background to the negotiations

 The United Nations Framework Convention on Climate Change (UNFCCC) was signed at the 1992 Rio Earth Summit and it entered into force in 1994.
-The ultimate objective of the Convention is to stabilize greenhouse gas concentrations "at a level that would prevent dangerous anthropogenic (human induced) interference with the climate system."
-It states that "such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened, and to enable economic development to proceed in a sustainable manner."
+The ultimate objective of the Convention is to stabilise greenhouse gas concentrations "at a level that would prevent dangerous anthropogenic (human induced) interference with the climate system."
+It states that "such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened, and to enable economic development to proceed in a sustainable manner".

 The Kyoto Protocol was adopted in 1997 and entered into force in 2005 due to a complex ratification process.
 There are currently 192 Parties to the Protocol and 195 Parties to the Convention.
 The Protocol is based on the principle of common but differentiated responsibility: it puts the obligation to reduce current emissions on developed countries on the basis that they are historically responsible for the current levels of greenhouse gases in the atmosphere.
-The Protocol’s first commitment period started in 2008 and ended in 2012.
-The second commitment period - known as the Doha Amendment to the protocol - began on 1 January 2013 and will end in 2020.
+The Protocol's first commitment period started in 2008 and ended in 2012.
+The second commitment period - known as the Doha Amendment to the Kyoto Protocol - began on 1 January 2013 and will end in 2020.

-In 2011, with the will to act together and hold global warming to below 2ºC, the parties created the Durban Platform for Enhanced Action with the aim of bringing together all developed and developing countries to work on a "protocol, another legal instrument or an agreed outcome with legal force", applicable to all parties to the UNFCCC.
-This new instrument has been adopted at the 2015 COP21 in Paris and is referred to as the Paris Agreements, entering into force on 4 November 2016.
+In 2011, with the will to act together and keep global warming below 2ºC, the parties created the Durban Platform for Enhanced Action with the aim of bringing together all developed and developing countries to work on a "protocol, another legal instrument or an agreed outcome with legal force", applicable to all parties to the UNFCCC.
+This new instrument has been adopted at the 2015 COP21 in Paris and is referred to as the Paris Agreement, entering into force on 4 November 2016.

 The 2013 Warsaw Conference was a crucial step towards reaching a universal climate agreement in Paris in 2015.
 Each country will have to communicate its "contributions" - the efforts it intends to undertake to reduce its greenhouse gas emissions (INDCs) - before the Paris Conference, so they can be assessed before it starts.